 Step 3: Review your Department of Education FAFSA Student Aid Report (SAR) and to provide additional information if needed.
 The SAR may indicate you need to provide a signature, or citizenship confirmation, proof of selective service enrollment, verification of household size, income, and non-taxed sources of income or resolution of federal loan totals or repayment issues.
 Contact our office with any questions you may have about submitting additional information.
 Generally, the SAR specifies eligbility for the $20,500 Federal Unsubsidized loan.

 How much and what kind of aid can I receive?

-Completing the annual FAFSA application establishes each year’s access to federal loans and work-study.
-Graduate level federal loans and limited work-study eligibility combine to pay your tuition, fees and up to $19,450 for education related costs.
+The FAFSA application establishes each year’s access to federal loans and work-study.
+Graduate level federal loans and limited work-study eligibility combine to pay your tuition, fees and up to $21,456 for education related costs.
 Tuition, fees and the education related cost total is the maximum amount of financial aid you can receive.
-The combined costs are called your financial aid budget.
+The combined costs are called your financial aid budget, or cost of attendance.

-The estimated annual budget of $19,450 for living expenses can be increased.
+The estimated annual budget of $21,456 for living expenses can be increased.
 Documented dependent care expenses, monthly insurance premiums, and/or a one-time computer purchase together with our form can be sent to us via e-mail or fax.
+MHSL budget adjustment forms

 The Federal Direct (Stafford) Unsubsidized loan is available for up to $20,500 annually.
 The loan is federally required to be disbursed throughout the year.
 A planned two semester year will receive up to $10,250 in each semester.